-Fire prevention has two full-time safety code officers whose primary role is fire prevention.
-This is accomplished through education, fire inspections, fire investigations, plan reviews and issuance of permits.
+Fire prevention is one of the foundations of the fire service.
+Cochrane has two full-time safety code officers whose roles focus on fire safety & public education, fire inspections, fire investigations, plan reviews and issuance of permits.

-The virtual tour combines video, pictures and text to take visitors inside each section of the hall, as well as fire trucks and apparatus and crew equipment and gear.
+The virtual tour combines video, pictures and text to take visitors inside each section of the hall, as well as fire trucks, apparatus, crew equipment and gear.
 The tour is self guided — click to enter or exit rooms and equipment and use the cursor to change viewpoint and angles.

-All businesses are responsible to comply with the Alberta Fire Code (AFC); Fire Prevention helps ensure businesses meet these requirements by conducting regular fire inspections.
+All businesses and building owners are responsible to comply with the National (NFC).
+Fire Prevention helps ensure businesses meet these requirements by conducting regular fire inspections.
 The Town of Cochrane’s Quality Management Plan dictates how often fire inspections are required for each type of business.
 New businesses must contact the fire services office for an initial fire inspection prior to opening for business.
 Private residences may be inspected by request, or if a fire hazard has been reported.

 All dollar loss fires or fires resulting in injuries or fatalities must be reported and investigated for cause, origin and circumstances.
 Once the fire investigation is completed, the information is submitted to the provincial fire commissioner’s office.
 The fire commissioner’s office then uses this information to identify potential hazardous products or make recommendations to the National Building and Fire Codes for life and fire safety.